homr0/wow-grid/README.md

 ---

 ## Objectives
-The OU-Grid will have the following functions:
+The Wow-Grid will have the following functions:

 - Generate, edit, and delete responsive 12-column grid components.
     - This will include layout of columns and general alignments.
 - Change background colors of masonry.
 - Edit source code of modules.

+---

+## Known Issues

 ---